Vashu29/Vashu29/README.md

 - 💞️ I’m looking to collaborate on App/Web development
 - 📫 How to reach me https://www.linkedin.com/in/vashu-7b4262278/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: WE LEARN PYTHON(AI) CODE TO REPLACE TO WRITE CODE
+- ⚡ Fun fact: WE LEARN PYTHON(AI) CODE TO REPLACE WRITING CODE

 <!---
 Vashu29/Vashu29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.